puns11/Encrypt-Decrypt-Utility/README.md

 Change log
 12/14/2021:
-1. Bug: When error is found, it won't generate any file at all instead of iterating to next line.
+1. Bug fixes: When error is found, it won't generate any file at all instead of iterating to next line.
 2. Minor enhancement: Added support for CSV files in browse button.
 3. Minor enhancement: Code refactored.